 In the third case, that of Maharashtra in India in 1972-3, whilst there is no ambiguity as to the political regime type, there has been some disagreement as to whether excess mortality in fact occurred.
-This is discussed further in the Data Quality & Definition section below.
-In any case, whilst in absolute terms the drought caused enormous suffering, whatever excess mortality that did occur in Maharashtra was far, far lower than the major famines occurring under totalitarian regimes in roughly the same period.
+This is discussed further in the Data Quality and Definition section below.
+In any case, whilst in absolute terms it is certain that the drought caused enormous suffering, whatever excess mortality that did occur in Maharashtra was very much lower than the major famines occurring under totalitarian regimes in roughly the same period.

 # War and famines

 Many of the major famine events in our table occurred as the consequence of international or civil war.
 For some of these, famine was used as an intentional part of political or military strategy.
 The ‘Hunger Plan’ pursued by Nazi Germany as part of its attempted invasion of the Soviet Union is an example of the latter.
-Despite the plan only being partially executed, over four-and-a-half million famine deaths are attributed to the offensive (according to the World Peace Foundation), significantly more than have occurred globally since the turn of the 21st Century.
+Despite the plan only being partially executed, over 4.5 million famine deaths are attributed to the offensive,24 significantly more than have occurred globally since the turn of the 21st Century.

 It is mainly in the context of conflict that major death-dealing famines can be expected today.
-Currently, four out of the five ‘areas of highest concern’ listed by the Famine Early Warning System – Yemen, South Sudan, Somalia and Nigeria – are affected by armed conflict.
+The majority of ‘areas of concern’ currently noted by the Famine Early Warning System are listed with armed conflict mentioned in the ‘reasons for concern’.26

 # Poor health and infectious diseases